 How Fashion’s Musical Chairs Fare in Light of the Non-Compete Agreement

-Non-compete agreements have proven a hot topic in fashion over the past several years, in particular.
-Former Yves Saint Laurent creative director Hedi Slimane initiated a lawsuit against the Paris-based design house for failing to honor the non-compete in his contract.
+The use of non-compete agreements have proven a hot topic in fashion over the past several years, in particular.
+Former Yves Saint Laurent creative director Hedi Slimane initiated a lawsuit against the Paris-based design house for failing to honor the non-compete agreement in his contract.
 Slimane argued that upon leaving YSL, the brand did not uphold the clause, along with the corresponding financial element.
 A French labor court has since ordered YSL to pay him $13 million in connection with the contract terms.

 More recently, New York-based fashion houses, Carolina Herrera and Oscar de la Renta, were embroiled in a down-right ugly battle over the terms of the non-compete agreement for de la Renta’s current co-creative director (and former Herrera design director), Laura Kim.